wintermutant/bioinformatics-tools/README.md

 200: okay
 \## Response

 Line one will tell you if the command succeeded or failed, lines 2 and 3 will give you a more specific status code, and line 4 will provide the response, which is often the part of the command output you'll be interested in.
+Output in this format is included in every command standard out you execute.

 After, it will show a list of every possible command, along with the docstring content (or help message) for each said command.
 These list of commands will start with 0 and go up through the last command (sorted alphabetically).
 Notice if you change the **type** the possible commands will change.